Qbizinc/qbiz-wiki/training/Certifications/AWS/developer-associate.md

 A few key areas that aren't well-covered here but appeared heavily on the exam:
 * API Gateway and CodeBuild/CodeDeploy should be studied in significant detail, ideally with some hands on labs and/or experimentation
-* Quickest vs safest/least-disruptive deployment stratgies are important topics
+* Quickest vs safest/least-disruptive deployment strategies are important topics for the above.
+Be familiar with canary deployments and options for doing them
 * You should thoroughly understand how Lambda does and doesn't work  with resources in a VPC.
 The trainings I took and the notes here DO NOT cover newer VPC-specific Lambda features or a new feature called Lambda@Edge
-* Knowing how to enforce encryption at rest and in transit for a variety of services is extremely important.
+* Knowing how to enforce encryption at rest and in transit for a variety of services is very important.
 Sometimes the answer is as detailed as putting a specific tag in an HTTPS request header

 # S3